 © Jason Simmonds/Journal Pioneer

-Brandon Robinson of the Summerside Storm looks to make a move around defender Melvin Council of the Saint John Mill Rats during a National Basketball League of Canada game at Eastlink Arena.
+Brandon Robinson of the Summerside Storm looks to make a move around defender Melvin Council of the Saint John Mill Rats during first-half action of Tuesday night’s National Basketball League of Canada game at Eastlink Arena.

 SUMMERSIDE - The Summerside Storm season came to an end over a week ago, but some players are still receiving honours and recognition from the league.